 If you don’t know much about the country itself, start with Timor Leste 101.
 Which will give you an overview of the country and its troubled history which will help set the context for your trip there.

 Then check out the Scuba Diving in Timor Leste page to get some insight on why the diving can be so good.

-Atauro Island is something you should not miss if you visit Timor Leste as it has some excellent dive sites on both the east and west coasts.
+Atauro Island is something you should not miss if you visit Timor Leste.
+It has some excellent dive sites on both the east and west coasts.

-Many of those sites on the west coast feature magnificent walls that drop down in to the deep blue waters that surround the island… Read more
+Many of those sites on the west coast feature magnificent walls.
+Which drop down in to the deep blue waters that surround the island… Read more

 The dive sites on the west coast of the island are the best way to really experience the excellent scuba diving that Atauro has to offer.

-Think magnificent walls, clear blue water and the ever-present chance of a migrating large mammal or open-water pelagic passing by… Read more
+Think magnificent walls and clear blue water.
+Plus the ever-present chance of a migrating large mammal or open-water pelagic passing by… Read more

 Both are the main villages on Atauro and Beloi is located roughly half-way up the east coast, while Vila is further down to the south… Read more